aristocratious/docusaurus-mvp/docs/transformation/value-shift.md

 - Demonstrable track record of wise judgment
 - Real relationships built through shared challenge and growth

+### What Skills to Cultivate

+To thrive in this new landscape, individuals and organizations must focus on developing capabilities that AI cannot easily replicate:

+- **Creativity and Storytelling**: Crafting compelling narratives that inspire action and create meaning.
+- **Critical Thinking and Ethical Discernment**: Evaluating information, identifying biases, and making values-aligned judgments.
+- **Empathy and Cultural Intelligence**: Understanding and responding to the nuances of human emotion and diverse cultural contexts.
+- **Adaptability and Systems Design**: Flexibly responding to change and designing resilient human-AI systems.
+- **Facilitation, Coaching, and Regenerative Leadership**: Guiding collaborative processes, developing human potential, and leading in complex environments.

 ## Two Paths Forward

 ### Path 1: The Productivity Trap